Rapporteket/NORIC/README.md

 Contributors submit their code to the rel (release) branch which is subject to testing at Rapporteket.
 Upon acceptance rel will me merged to the master branch and tagged.

+## Ethics
+Please note that the 'noric' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.